polarfire-soc/polarfire-soc-documentation/boards/mpfs-generic/updating-mpfs-kit/updating-mpfs-kit.md

 ### Linux image

-A minimal Linux image is provided as an asset with the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) for different development kits.
+The [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/repo-meta-polarfire-soc-yocto-bsp) and [Microchip Buildroot External](https://mi-v-ecosystem.github.io/redirects/repo-microchip-buildroot-external) repositories allow users to create a minimal Linux image for several development kits.
+Alternatively, a pre-built minimal Linux image is provided as an asset in the Meta PolarFire SoC Yocto BSP releases [page](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).

-Linux images with a '.wic', or ".wic.gz", file extension use a GUID partition table (GPT) and are suitable for programming to the eMMC or an SD card.
+Linux images with a '.wic' or ".wic.gz" file extension use a GUID partition table (GPT) and are suitable for programming to the eMMC or an SD card.
+For Microchip Buildroot External, an image with the name `sdcard.img` is use instead.
+For more information on how to program any of these images into storage, plese refer to the steps outlined in the [eMMC](#emmc) or [SD](#sd-card-content-update-procedure) sections.

-The ".wic.gz" file in the release assets should be downloaded and extracted to program into storage using the steps outlined in the [eMMC](#emmc) or [SD](#sd-card-content-update-procedure) sections.
+Linux images created using the PolarFire SoC Yocto BSP layer and named per the `<image>-<machine>-<timestamp>.<flash-type>.mtdimg` format, for example, `core-image-minimal-mtdutils-icicle-kit-es-yyyyMMddHHmmSS.nand.mtdimg` or `core-image-minimal-mtdutils-icicle-kit-es-yyyyMMddHHmmSS.nor.mtdimg` are suitable for programming to a QSPI flash device using the HSS.
+For Microchip Buildroot External, images with the name `nand.img` or `nor.img` are used instead.

-Linux images with a ".mtdimg" extension are suitable for programming to an external QSPI flash memory device using the steps outlined in the [External QSPI Flash Memory](#external-qspi-flash-memory) section.
+For more information on how to program images to QSPI flash devices, please follow the steps outlined in the [External QSPI Flash Memory](#external-qspi-flash-memory) section.

 When updating a kit as shown in this section, make sure to keep both the reference design and Linux image versions in sync by using the latest release assets.